Introduction

 Tip 7: Reverb and Delay

 Reverb and delay are essential for adding depth and space to your mix.
 Use reverb to create a sense of environment and delay to add rhythmic interest and dimension.
+When applying these effects to the vocal track, ensure they enhance the presence and clarity without overwhelming other elements.

 Different types of reverb (plate, hall, room) have unique characteristics.
 Choose the type that best fits the instrument and the overall vibe of your mix.
 Similarly, use delay to create echoes that enhance the rhythmic and spatial elements of your track.